breqdev/breq.dev/projects/react-twitter-notrack.md

 # Results

 This library doesn't produce embeds with as much polish as the official Twitter ones -- they don't show the original tweet when embedding a reply or quote tweet, and they don't show more than one image at a time for now.
 But overall, I think this resulted in something usable and more performant than the official embed.
-I'm currently using it for all the Twitter embeds on this website, and it checks all the boxes.
-I don't know if anyone else will find it useful, butI'm still happy that I shared my work on NPM.
+For a while, I used it for all the Twitter embeds on this website, and it checked all the boxes.
+I don't know if anyone else ever found it useful, but I'm still happy that I shared my work on NPM.